TL;DR

 Your Indispensable Defence: The Life, Critical Illness & Income Protection (LCIIP) Shield

-If the state can't provide a complete safety net, you must build your own.
+If the state can't provide a complete safety net, you should consider whether you may need to build your own.
 This is where the "LCIIP Shield" comes in.
 It's not one single product, but a powerful combination of three distinct types of insurance designed to protect you against different financial risks associated with death, illness, and injury.

 Think of it as your personal financial NHS.